amazon-archives/harmonize-search-analyze/README.md

 # Building a Dynamic Search Dashboard for Loosely Coupled Data Sets on AWS

-This repository contains the source artifacts of the [Harmonize, Search, and Analyze Loosely Coupled Data Sets on AWS](https://aws.amazon.com/blogs/big-data/harmonize-search-and-analyze-loosely-coupled-datasets-on-aws/) blog post.
+This repository contains the source code of the [Harmonize, Search, and Analyze Loosely Coupled Data Sets on AWS](https://aws.amazon.com/blogs/big-data/harmonize-search-and-analyze-loosely-coupled-datasets-on-aws/) blog post.
 It is a set of CloudFormation templates and tools